LLNL/blt/docs/tutorial/advanced_topics.rst

 This section includes subpages on advanced topics such as:

     * :ref:`PortableCompilerFlags` : Managing compiler flags across compiler families
+    * :ref:`ExportingTargets` : Exporting your project's CMake Targets for others to use
     * :ref:`ObjectLibraries` : A collection of object files that are not linked or archived into a library